How to Learn From Friendship Lessons and Chance Encounters

 These life encounters enter and exit at anytime, and are either brief or extended in duration.
 It's usually when the encounter comes to an end, sometimes suddenly, that we are left to answer the question, "What was the meaning behind that person being in my life?"
 This question, after some pondering, brings us to accept that chance encounters were indeed meant to be, if only for a season.

-Sometimes the question is accompanied by feelings of grief and loss.
+Sometimes this question is accompanied by feelings of grief and loss.
 But by attempting to pull forth meaning from the experience, the loss, over time, is eased as we embrace wisdom.
-This wisdom may result from lessons learned by involvement in an intense, short-lived relationship, a six-month stint with a psychotherapist, a secret friendship, or a five-hour conversation during a shared train ride.
+This wisdom may result from lessons learned from involvement in an intense, short-lived relationship, a six-month stint with a psychotherapist, a secret friendship, or a five-hour conversation during a shared train ride.
 In the end, we will eventually conclude that the encounter made an indelible mark on each of our lives.

 "Sometimes the slightest things change the directions of our lives, the merest breath of a circumstance, a random moment that connects like a meteorite striking the earth.
 Lives have swiveled and changed direction on the strength of a chance remark."— Bryce Courtenay

-Chance Meetings Have Poetic Purpose
+Chance Meetings Have a Poetic Purpose

 The poem "Just for a Season" presents the notion of deriving meaningful lessons from chance meetings, as we pass through each other's lives.
 Some refer to these chance meetings as fate, destiny, or divine intervention.
 Others say they are random occurrences or the power of free will or choice.
 And still others insist that encounters are ushered in by angels watching over us.